bestguy/react-use-validated-state/README.md

 The initial state value.
 During the initial render, the returned state is the same as this value.

 `getValidationMessage`
 Optional.
-Function that receives the current state value, and returns a validation string if invalid, otherwite should return undefined;
+Function that receives the current state value, and returns a validation string if invalid, otherwise should return `undefined`;

 Default value:
 `() => undefined`